Part one: The manufacturing of customized RFID tag

-- a radio transducer,
+- A radio transducer.

-- a chip attached to the antenna by a resin that encapsulates it
+- A chip attached to the antenna by a resin that encapsulates it.

-- a support substrate for these elements
+- A support substrate for these elements.

 RFID tag frequencies

 RFID frequency refers to the size of the radio waves used to communicate between RFID system components.
 The bigger is a wave the lower is the number of repetitions that a complete waveform can do within one second.
 1Hz equals one wave in one second, 1KHz equals a thousand waves per second, and 1MHz equals one million waves per second.
 The kind of frequency determines some behaviours of the whole RFID system, for example, the lower is frequency the slower is the data read rate but it has higher capabilities for well reading near metals or liquids.
-On the other hand, the higher is frequency the faster is the data read rate and the longer are the read ranges, but unfortunately, it has more sensitivity to interferences due to metals or fluids in the environment.
+On the other hand, the higher is the frequency the faster is the data read rate and the longer are the read ranges, but unfortunately, it has more sensitivity to interferences due to metals or fluids in the environment.

 Low-frequency (LF RFID) covers from 125KHz to 134KHz and provides a read range of 10cm.
 High-frequency (HF RFID) usually operates at 13.56MHz and has read ranges from 10cm to 1m.
 Finally, Ultra high frequency (UHF RFID) covers 433MHz and from 860MHz to 960MHz.
 The read range of UHF systems can be as long as 12m, and it has a faster data transfer rate than LF or HF, but it’s the most sensitive to interference and it can’t read through metal or water.